 - Pulp: The soft and innermost part of every tooth where the blood vessels and nerves go through.

-- Fractured cusps: These are the cracks around your tooth filling.
+These are the cracks around your tooth filling.
 They usually occur when the filling is too large and they don’t cause much pain either.
 Depending on the severity of the fracture, you may require endodontic therapy along with crown replacement.

-- Split tooth: The crack extends from the surface to below the gum line.
+The crack extends from the surface to below the gum line.
 In this case, the dentist might be able to save half of the tooth.

-- Vertical root fracture: They start from below the gum line and reach the top.
+These cracks start from below the gum line and reach the top.
 There may be fewer symptoms and could need to be extracted.

 Just having a toothache or some dental problems does not mean that you also have a cracked tooth.